ikhoury/blog.issakhoury.me/_posts/2020-08-18-the-scaling-journey-of-a-cloud-native-application.markdown

 - Automate your EC2 fleet management using System Manager.
 - Assess the state of your environments using TrustedAdvisor, Inspector, and GuardDuty.
 - Monitor your AWS bill using Cost Explorer and Budgets.

+## Congratulations

+You were able to successfuly keep your service up and running in the face of your startup's rapid expansion while efficiently using the power of the AWS cloud!